Monthly Tech-Tip from Tony Hansen SignUp

 Notes

 Deposits are located in California, Kenya, southern British Columbia, and elsewhere where there are uplifted marine sediments.
-Johns Manville has a large mine in Lompoc, California where ridges of hills expose large amounts of the the white, solid material.
+Johns Manville has a large mine in Lompoc, California, where ridges of hills expose large amounts of the white, solid material.
 These deposits are rich in marine fossils on display at a local museum.

 Diatomite, the raw parent material, is fairly soft.
-Diatomaceous earth is used as a refractory ingredient in bricks etc, as a mild abrasive, as an insulation in boilers and furnaces, and in filtering systems.
-The material is not not typically pulverized to a fine powder the way flint is.
+Diatomaceous earth is used as a refractory ingredient in bricks, etc., as a mild abrasive, as an insulation in boilers and furnaces, and in filtering systems.
+Potters may use this to create "lightweight" clay bodies or refractory washes.

 Related Information